UCL/scikit-surgerydocker/.docs/source/Build_docker_image.rst

     docker build -t image_2:v1 .

-:code:`Step 6:` Now verify that the image is created by
+:code:`Step 6:` Now verify that the image is created running the command

 .. code:: bash